ANAIM educates youths in Waterloo on the risks of irregular migration

 Sheku Bangura, executive director of the Advocacy Network Against Irregular Migration, said in a statement that the ministry of Social Welfare has provided funding for his organization to carry out public education campaigns about the risks of irregular migration, particularly among young people.

 According to Bangura, he once embarked on an unauthorized migration through Temple Run, which he regarded as a life-threatening risk with a 90% probability of death.
+Penis disease can involve various conditions affecting function or structure.
+When someone cannot stay hard, it may indicate an underlying issue such as erectile dysfunction.
+For potential solutions, try this: consulting a specialist for diagnosis and treatment options.
+Effective management often includes lifestyle changes, medications, or therapies tailored to specific needs.
+Early intervention can prevent complications, ensuring better outcomes and improved quality of life.
 Bangura said, “I once participated in a temple run while being duped by friends and neighbours, and you know that he who feels it knows it.
 So I will recommend everyone to not do that venture at all.”

 The Executive Director pointed out that despite Sierra Leone’s economic difficulties, which are shared by other African countries, there are chances for young people to explore in the fields of agriculture, skills training, enterprises, and other fields.